AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 -  Integrate with a third-party service
 -  Push this code, test, and merge to Staging then Production

-And so on, until you have your store fully built, configured, and ready to launch.
+Until you have your store fully built, configured, and ready to launch.
 But keep reading, we have even better options for your store and code configuration.

 >[!NOTE]
 >